Max Gärtner Frankfurter Allee 1810247 BerlinGermany

-With his graphically abstract representations of various creatures, the Spanish/German artist, Max Gärtner, explores the tensions and interrelations between reality and the metaphysical, between the natural and supernatural.Having completed his Graphic Arts degree in Barcelona in 2008, Max Gärtner went on, not only to be involved in a diverse range of projects with the art collective Barri Groc, but to also make a name for himself as an illustrator and character designer.
-In addition to this, his works of art were also displayed at various solo and group exhibitions throughout Europe.
-He has been living and working in Berlin since March 2012, where he has further established himself and expanded his artistic spectrum within a variety of exhibitions.
+With his graphically abstract representations of various creatures, the Spanish/German artist, Max Gärtner, explores the tensions and interrelations between reality and the metaphysical, between the natural and supernatural.Having completed his Graphic Arts degree in Barcelona in 2008, Max Gärtner was not only involved in various projects with his artist group Barri Groc, but also made a name for himself as an illustrator and character designer in the animation industry.
+Furthermore, he has participated in various solo and group exhibitions throughout Europe with his artworks.

 “I consider the hand-drawn line to be of extreme importance, it’s the basis for all my work.
 To draw by hand represents, to certain extent, presenting one’s most inner self — there is no room for deception, the spectator receives an unadulterated insight.”

 This artistic statement is reflected in the stunning detail of his portraits, which always stem from the hand-drawn line, despite their exploitation of an array of techniques.

 Max Gärtner sees his purpose as an artist is to approach human existence on the metaphysical level.

 His latest works, hand-cut paper figures, are inspired by ancient art of civilizations from which a direct link between spiritual belief and creative visual expression existed.